ConvertAPI/convertapi-automator/README.md

 In less than a minute you can setup and start converting files.

 The ConvertAPI Automator is using online Convert API service that is processing all the conversions (get your free secret at https://www.convertapi.com/a).
-Files are sent using secure `https` protocol to convertapi.com and are converted in cloud then result are sent back to your computer.
+Files are sent using secure `https` protocol to convertapi.com and are converted in cloud then result is sent back to your computer.
 Files can also be supplied in `zip` archive, automator will unzip it for you automatically.

 ## Installation